 Children and adults benefit from being supported by a strong family unit, no matter how it is defined.
 This support can come from parents with a positive relationship, extended family and friends, and the community, says Joy Rouse, a human sciences specialist with Iowa State University Extension and Outreach.

 Couples who have strong relationships with the people around them report stronger, healthier and more durable relationships.
-During a virtual meeting Oct.
-7, ISU Extension and Outreach educators will review tools couples can immediately use to improve their relationship during the continuing COVID-19 pandemic.
+That is the premise of a virtual meeting on March 24 to help couples elevate their relationship during the COVID-19 pandemic.